blei-lab/edward/README.md

 We appreciate citations for Edward because it lets us find out how people have been using the library and it motivates further work.

-.
+Dustin Tran, Adji Dieng, Alp Kucukelbir, Maja Rudolph, Dawen Liang, and David M. Blei.
 2016.
-Edward: A library for probabilistic modeling, inference, and criticism, Version 0.1. https://github.com/blei-lab/edward
+Edward: A library for probabilistic modeling, inference, and criticism, Version 1.0. https://github.com/blei-lab/edward
 ```
 @misc{
-  author = {},
+  author = {Dustin Tran and Adji Dieng and Alp Kucukelbir and Maja Rudolph and Dawen Liang and David M. Blei},
-  title = {{Edward: A library for probabilistic modeling, inference, and criticism, Version 0.1}},
+  title = {{Edward: A library for probabilistic modeling, inference, and criticism, Version 1.0}},
   year = {2016},
   url = {https://github.com/blei-lab/edward}
 }